graze/parallel-process/README.md

 ### Display

-You can out runs in a few different ways to the command line.
+You can output runs in a few different ways to the command line.
 These require the use of the package:
 [`graze/console-diff-renderer`](https://github.com/graze/console-diff-renderer).

 #### Table